Yuren293/instance-segmentation-of-excavator-teeth/README.md

 ### run to train model and eval.
 To change training params change the file
 python train_and_eval.py

 ### inference trained model on test data.
-By default uses model_0009999.pth
+By default uses model_final.pth
 python inference_and_eval.py